 The vehicles are usually clean, well-maintained and without special personal characteristics.
 For example, there is rarely anything hanging from the rearview mirror.
 They have a lot of horsepower, almost always with an automatic transmission, and only in very exceptional cases do they have diesel engines.
-They almost never have extra equipment, i.e. no wide tires, spoilers, special rims, leather seats...
-They almost always have four doors and often they will have a sunroof.
-Normally they also have an auxiliary heater, the control of which is integrated into the on-board computer in modern cars and can no longer be recognized.
-Inside the car there are sometimes telltale objects, e.g. a hand fire extinguisher, sometimes even a red and white policeissued trowel peeping out from under the passenger seat, or an additional interior mirror like in a driving
+They almost Camouflage antennas for special units are usually L/2 (35 cm) or L/4 (17 cm) in length.
+35 cm antennas never have extra equipment, i.e. no wide tires, spoilers, special rims, leather seats...
+They almost always have can best be used as commercially available radio roof four doors and often they will have a sunroof.
+Normally antenna camouflages, as has been customary for a they also have an auxiliary heater, the control of which is long time, since the previous "2m frequency band" also integrated into the on-board computer in modern cars allowed such antennas.
+Usual radio roof antennas are and can no longer be recognized.
+Inside the car there are 45 cm long.
+In contrast, 17 cm antennas are more sometimes telltale objects, e.g. a hand fire extinguisher, like cellphone antennas, and many modern vehicles no sometimes even a red and white police-issued trowel longer have any visible radio antennas, but only GSM/ peeping out from under the passenger seat, or an addi-GPS stub antennas. tional interior mirror like in a driving school.